sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_linux_kernel_modules.md

 ## What is a kernel module?

-Tradicinaly the way to add code to the kernel was to recompile the kernel and reboot the system.
+Tradicionaly the way to add code to the kernel was to recompile the kernel and reboot the system.

 Kernel modules, are a piece of ccode that can be load/inserted  and unloaded/removed form the kernel whenever needed.

 It can be refered by other names:

 - Loadable kernel modules (LKM)
-- modules
+- Modules

 Its extension is .ko (Kernel Object)

 ## Standard location for kernel modules

-Moudeles are located in the /lib/modules/<kernel version> direcory of the rootfs by default
+Modules are located in the /lib/modules/<kernel version> direcory of the rootfs by default

 to check them: